let-unimi/liblet/docs/api.rst

    .. automethod:: from_string

 A grammar can be represented by the following class, that can be instantiated given the usual formal definition of a grammar as a tuple.

 .. autoclass:: Grammar

    Even in the case of grammars, a convenience method is provided to build a grammar from a suitable string representation.
-Once the productions are obtained with :func:`Production.from_grammar`, the remaining parameters are conventionally inferred as detailed below.
+Once the productions are obtained with :func:`Production.from_string`, the remaining parameters are conventionally inferred as detailed below.

    .. automethod:: from_string